Plant Pest Surveillance

 Plant Pest Credit Cards

-- The Plant Pest Credit Cards have been produced in large quantities for distribution.
-These were made to enhance the awareness and recognition of plant pests by any interested stakeholders.
+- The Plant Pest Credit Cards have been produced to enhance the awareness and recognition of plant pests by any interested stakeholders.

-- Cards available: Asian longhorned beetle, Emerald ash borer, Gypsy moth, Asian gypsy moth, Pink gypsy moth, Apple maggot, Plum Pox Virus, and Hemlock woolly adelgid.
+- Cards available: Asian longhorned beetle, Emerald ash borer, Gypsy moth, Asian gypsy moth, Pink gypsy moth, Apple maggot, Plum Pox Virus, Hemlock woolly adelgid, Red-necked longhoned beetle and European oak leafroller.

-- To request a copy of the Plant Pest Credit Cards, contact the Plant Pest Surveillance Unit.
+- To request printed copies of the Plant Pest Credit Cards, contact the Plant Pest Surveillance Unit.

 Asian Longhorned Beetle Simulation Sites